risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

       user can be associated with single or multiple roles

-   bindings - who
+   role bindings - who and what
-      define who can do it
+      define who can do whar

-   roles and bindings
+   roles and role bindings
       work in context of a namespace resources

-   cluster roles and cluster bindings
+   cluster roles and cluster role bindings
-      work in context of a cluster resources
+      work in context of a cluster scope resources

 |

 service accounts
    request from a pod gets (same as with user) authenticated, authorised and admitted

-   service account gets created for each pod

-   represents identity of api running in each pod
+   service account gets created for each pod and it represents identity of an application running in particular pod

    token file holds service accounts authentication token